What is La Grande Alliance?

 Why are the Crees involved in such a program?

 For too long, Crees have been witnesses of development happening on the land.
 La Grande Alliance aims at giving the people who live on the territory, Crees and Jamesians, a say on development that occurs near their home, to ensure they benefit from it.

 When will Grande Alliance happen?

-The feasibility study for Phase 1 should be finalized in 2022 and the first steps on community engagement have been underway since 2020.
+The feasibility studies for the proposed infrastructures will be finalized in early 2023 and the first steps on community engagement have been underway since 2020.
 It is important to note that projects presented as part of La Grande Alliance will still require approval from community members and councils in the impacted communities as section 22 of the JBNQA remains the regime for social and environmental protection of the territory.
 La Grande Alliance is a facilitator of projects, not an approver.

 What is the amount invested in La Grande Alliance?

 The total amount invested in La Grande Alliance is around 5 billion dollars, broken down in 3 phases over the next 30 years.
 Investments would come from the three levels of government (Cree, Québec and Canada) as well as from the private sector.
 The feasibility studies will confirm the amounts that could be invested.